amazon-connect/amazon-connect-salesforce-scv/Examples/AWSSCV-ContactLens-PostCallAnalysis/Readme.md

 In order to deploy this capability, following configurations need to be done in Salesforce and AWS.

-\_Notes -*_ For SCV Bundle customers, please talk to Salesforce team before implementing this capability to ensure that your Salesforce SCV license includes Contact Lens capability
+Notes: *_ For SCV Bundle customers, please talk to Salesforce team before implementing this capability to ensure that your Salesforce SCV license includes Contact Lens capability

-\  -**_  The features and capabilities of this solution/example may be incorporated or replicated in future releases of Service Cloud Voice.
+      **_  The features and capabilities of this solution/example may be incorporated or replicated in future releases of Service Cloud Voice.

 ### _Salesforce - adding required fields in Voice Call Object_